khairislama/anime-world/README.md

 - ✅ **Explore Anime:** Browse through the grid of popular anime.
 - ✅ **Load More:** Scroll down to automatically load more anime.
-- ❌ **View Details:** Hover over an anime card to see its details, including episodes and rating.
 - ❌ **Search by anime name:** type anime title in the search input at the top (only from view).

 ## Potential Improvements